-Google AdWords – So popular and famous, that oftentimes, people think of PPC as just another name for Google AdWords.
+Google Ads – So popular and famous, that oftentimes, people think of PPC as just another name for Google Ads.
 Google is the first search engine people think of when they’re online looking for something.
 It commands the highest share of online search traffic, and you can showcase your property management company at the very top of search listings by providing the keywords your prospective client is searching for when they need property management services.

 Yelp – Yelp has its own platform that allows you to show up at the top of its search listings, and your competitors’ as well.
 If you’re considering Yelp for your business, make sure you have a strong online reputation and that Yelp is a site people in your area use.